makersacademy/takeaway-challenge/README.md

 Learning Outcomes
 -----
+- TDD

 Future Improvements
 -----
+- remove items from an order
+- save an order history for each customer
+- reorder a previously placed order
+- add an address location for an order
+- add order stages (e.g.preparing, out for delivery) and update the customer

 Design
 -----
-This program addresses the following user stories
+This program addresses the following user stories:

 ```
 As a customer